Announcing bad news

 At this point it becomes imperative to know the potential donor’s wishes regarding organ and tissue donation.

-To find out, as stipulated in article 204.1 of the Act Respecting Health Services and Social Services (RSQ, c S-4.2), your institution’s organ and tissue donation liaison/resource nurse must contact Transplant
+To find out, as stipulated in article 204.1 of the Act Respecting Health Services and Social Services (RSQ, c S-4.2), your institution’s nurse consultant in organ donation and care partnerships/resource nurse must contact Transplant

 Québec to verify whether the patient is listed in Quebec’s consent registries: